dsfaccini/filebundler/README.md

 # Roadmap
 [TODO.md](https://raw.githubusercontent.com/dsfaccini/filebundler/refs/heads/master/TODO.md)
-We plan on adding other features, like codebase indexing
+We plan on adding other features, like more MCP tools and codebase indexing.

 # Performance and debugging
 If your application **doesn't start or freezes** you can check the logs in your terminal.